syncfusion-content/wpf-docs/wpf/DataGrid/Export-To-PDF.md

 ### Embedding fonts in PDF file

-By default, some fonts (such as Unicode font) are not supported in PDF.
-In this case, it is possible to embed the font in PDF document with the help of [PdfTrueTypeFont](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfTrueTypeFont.html).
+By default, some fonts (such as Unicode font) are not supported in `PDF`.
+In this case, it is possible to embed the font in `PDF` document with the help of [PdfTrueTypeFont](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfTrueTypeFont.html).

 {% tabs %}
 {% highlight c# %}